BorisLaporte/ansible_aws_docker_swarm_tutorial/README.md

 ## Setup Docker swarm cluster

-Now that we have our architecture running we wish to deploy a docker swarm cluster.
+Now that we have our architecture running we wish to deploy a docker **swarm cluster**.

 ### Inventory